 7. Focus on strengthening weak areas

-8. Improve speed and accuracy levels by practicing as much as possible
+8. Improve speed and accuracy levels by practising as much as possible

 Which Book Is Best For NEET Physics?